Mark today. March 31st, 2011. Thursday. Today is Chez Suanne’s inaugural delivery of her purins!

 It was quite a rush getting to the Flo Tea Room.
-You see, the free toast is available only from … More on following page.
-Click here to continue reading
+You see, the free toast is available only from … Continue reading

 I don’t think many of you out there remembers but back in January I wrote briefly about a Vancouver Daily Deal site called Kooperz.
 At that time, I mentioned that I was doing it for a friend of a friend.
 I did not realize that the friend of a friend was actually a personal friend of ours!